Tipping in Mexico: Who to Tip & How Much

 Tipping bar bands and performers

-A rule of thumb I use for tipping musicians is if I’m at a bar and watch or dance their live music, then I’ll tip 20 to 50 pesos.
-The musicians will come by your table and they’ll come around with a cup and ask for tips, but don’t hesitate to approach them if they don’t.
-I’d tip a bar performer at least $50 pesos for the set, but give more if you want to!
+The musicians will come by your table with a cup and ask for tips, but you are welcome to approach them if they don’t.
+I would tip a bar performer at least 50 pesos for the set, but you are welcome to give more if you wish!

 Another type of performer you’ll encounter is street performers who wander into restaurants and play songs on request in exchange for tips.